 Economic Condition and Outlook

-Union Public Schools is located within the Tulsa Metropolitan Statistical Area (MSA), a seven-county area whose population exceeds 937,478 or 25 percent of the population of the state of Oklahoma.
-The Tulsa Metropolitan Chamber of Commerce reports Tulsa’s major industries as aerospace, transportation and logistics; advanced manufacturing and services; health care; IT and telecommunications; petroleum and natural gas; financial and business services; and education and knowledge creation.
-The Chamber estimates the value of all goods and services produced in the Tulsa MSA as $35.2 billion, or 32.5 percent of the Oklahoma economy.
+Union Public Schools is located within the Tulsa Metropolitan Statistical Area (MSA), a seven-county area whose population exceeds 946,223 or 25 percent of the population of the state of Oklahoma.
+The Tulsa Metropolitan Chamber of Commerce reports Tulsa’s major industries as aerospace; transportation, distribution and logistics; electrical equipment manufacturing and aviation; and health care.
+The Chamber estimates the value of all goods and services produced in the Tulsa MSA as $41.9 billion, or 30.9 percent of the Oklahoma economy.

 Union Public Schools contributes to Tulsa’s workplace initiatives by offering community programs for both adults and children such as:

-The Adult Education program has continued to grow, serving 2,263 students in 2011.
-Due to program expansion that includes five Northeastern Oklahoma counties, the program predicts 2012 will serve more than 3,500 students.
+The Adult Education program exceeded its goal of 3,000 students in 2012 by serving over 3,100 students.
+Due to program expansion that includes five Northeastern Oklahoma counties, the program predicts 2013 will serve approximately 3,200 students.
 In addition to helping many adults, the program has formed many relationships with Tulsa area programs including:

 Management of the district is responsible for establishing and maintaining an internal control structure designed to ensure that the assets of the district are protected from loss, theft or misuse and to ensure that adequate accounting data is compiled to allow for the preparation of financial statements in conformity with generally accepted accounting principles (GAAP).
 The internal control structure is designed to provide reasonable, but not absolute, assurance that these objectives are met.
 The concept of reasonable assurance recognizes that 1) the cost of a control should not exceed the benefits likely to be derived; and 2) the valuation of costs and benefits requires estimates and judgments by management.